secretstartups/handbook/ceo/kpis/index.html.md

 A KPI or metric consists of multiple things:

 1. Definition: What is the data source?
 How is it calculated?
 What fields are included?
 What caveats are considered?
+Why is it chosen?
     * Note: Please see [Infrastructure Hosting Cost per MAU](/handbook/engineering/infrastructure/performance-indicators/#infrastructure-hosting-cost-per-gitlab-com-monthly-active-users) as an example.
 1. Target: What we strive to be above, e.g. IACV has a target
 1. Cap: What we strive to be below, e.g. Turnover has a cap